tchar/ulauncher-albert-calculate-anything/README.md

 ### Cache

-For currency conversion you can enable the cache (located by default at `~/.cache/extension_calculate_anything`) for a minimum of 1 day up to 1 year.
+For currency conversion you can enable the cache for a minimum of 1 day up to 1 year.
 This will store the results fetched by your currency provider to prevent redundant requests.
 This is especially helpful if you have a free plan on a paid currency provider that limits your requests.
 It will also display the results faster, since no request is made.
-If all requested currencies have been cached, not request is made.
+If all requested currencies have been cached, no request is made.

 - Ulauncher: Edit `Currency Cache` in the extension preferences
 - Albert: Edit `CACHE=86400` in `__init__.py` and set it to your interval in seconds